edsu/inkdroid.org/_posts/2021-03-15-data-speculation.md

-That being said, one of the interesting things we've been doing is looking at [vaccination data] that is being released by the Maryland Department of Health through [their] ESRI [ArcGIS Hub].
-Note: this dataset has since been removed from the web because it has been superseded by a [new dataset] that includes single dose vaccinations.
+That being said, one of the interesting things we've been doing is looking at [vaccination data] that is being released by the Maryland Department of Health through [their] ESRI [ArcGIS Hub]. *Note: this dataset has since been removed from the web because it has been superseded by a [new dataset] that includes single dose vaccinations.
+I guess it's good that students get a feel for how ephemeral data on the web is, even when it is published by the government.*

 We noticed that this dataset recorded a small number of vaccinations as happening as early as the 1930s up until